 I am a professor in Economics and an affiliate of Middlebury’s programs in International Politics and Economics and Russian and East European Studies.
 My research focuses on the evolution of markets and market-supporting institutions in post-socialist countries, most particularly Russia.
-Currently, I am involved in projects relating to land rights, business associations, and deposit markets.
-In recent years, my research has received support from the National Council on Eurasian and East European Research and the International Research and Exchanges Board and I have held visiting researcher positions at the Bank of Finland’s Institute for Economies in Transition and the Higher School of Economics’ (Moscow) Institute for Industrial and Market Studies.
-I teach courses in microeconomics, institutional economics and the economics of the post-socialist transition.
+I am a research fellow at the Higher School of Economics’ International Center for the Study of Institutions and Development and on several occasions in the past decade have been a visiting researcher at the Bank of Finland’s Institute for Economies in Transition (BOFIT).
+In 2014, my BOFIT colleague, Laura Solanko, and I were awarded the Russian National Prize in Applied Economics for our research on Russian business lobbies.
 I have a B.A. in History from Harvard College (magna cum laude), an M.A. in Russian and East European Studies from Indiana University and a Ph.D. from Duke University in Economics.
 I live in the town of Middlebury, just a short walk from the College, with my wife, Silvia, and two sons, Matias and Lucas.